 Entropy is the system's tendency towards chaos.

-In mechanical systems entropy converts useful work into heat and noise.
+In mechanical systems entropy converts useful work into useless heat and noise.

-In informational systems entropy converts useful data into corruption and compression.
+In informational systems entropy converts useful data into useless corruption and compression.

-In political systems entropy converts useful legitimacy into human suffering.
+In political systems entropy converts useful legitimacy into useless human suffering.

 Practitioners of the First Art, that called Manufacturing, might have learned at a private military school, or at a for-profit orphanage, or as part of some state-sponsored program — but however they got it they got it from the vast and anfractuous NGO their sort will breezily call "the Academy", with palliness not entirely appropriate.